Rabbitory/Rabbitory.github.io/docs/MeetRabbitory.md

 Transparent pricing and infrastructure ownership are unique in RabbitMQ management.
 Rabbitory users know what hardware they are running, where their instances are running, and can accurately predict platform costs.

+In contrast, Rabbitory’s cost is always transparent, as it reflects AWS’s <a href="https://aws.amazon.com/ec2/pricing/on-demand/" target="_blank">EC2</a> and <a href="https://aws.amazon.com/dynamodb/pricing/?utm_source=chatgpt.com" target="_blank">DynamoDB</a> on-demand pricing.
+By adopting these established AWS pricing models, Rabbitory ensures that users can easily understand and predict their costs, avoiding the complexities often associated with proprietary pricing structures.​

 ## Custom Command-Line Interface

 To simplify self-hosting, Rabbitory offers a custom CLI tool to deploy the base infrastructure of the managed RabbitMQ platform.
 The Rabbitory CLI is an npm package that interacts with the configurations preset in each user’s AWS CLI environment.
 Further, it automates the provisioning of all necessary AWS resources, including IAM roles, security groups, and policy permissions, so that the Rabbitory infrastructure works seamlessly after deployment.

+## RabbitMQ-as-a-Service

+Like other managed message broker services, Rabbitory’s core feature is letting users easily create and manage their RabbitMQ instances.
+Users do this through a web-based Control Panel hosted on its own EC2 instance.
+The Rabbitory Control Panel lets developers quickly create preset instances of RabbitMQ, complete with the most important plugins and features.
+Once created, developers can view instance information, access the RabbitMQ Management UI, configure settings, and monitor with logs and alarms.